USA Gymnastics says CEO out in latest post-scandal shakeup

-(Reuters) - USA Gymnastics said on Tuesday that its chief executive, Kerry Perry has left the sport’s national governing body as the organization tries to recover from a scandal in which one of its team doctor sexually abused hundreds of female athletes.
+(Reuters) - USA Gymnastics said on Tuesday its chief executive had left the sport’s national governing body, as the organization tries to recover from a scandal over the sexual abuse of hundreds of female athletes by one of its team doctors.

-Media reports said the departure of Perry, a former media executive who took the job nine months ago, came under pressure.
+Media reports said Kerry Perry, a former media executive who took the job nine months ago, departed under pressure.

-Perry had been hired around the time former national team doctor Larry Nassar pleaded guilty to sexually abusing more than 100 gymnasts, including Olympic gold medal-winning gymnasts Aly Raisman and Jordyn Wieber.
+Perry was hired around the time former national team doctor Larry Nassar pleaded guilty to sexually abusing more than 100 gymnasts, including Olympic gold medalists Aly Raisman and Jordyn Wieber.

 The full board of USA Gymnastics, the sport’s national governing body, resigned early this year after revelations that officials there had turned a blind eye to the accusations.

-“In the wake of horrific events that have impacted our athletes and the entire gymnastics community, USA Gymnastics has made progress is stabilizing itself,” Karen Golz, chair of the USA Gymnastics Board, said in a statement.
+“In the wake of horrific events that have impacted our athletes and the entire gymnastics community, USA Gymnastics has made progress in stabilizing itself,” Karen Golz, chair of the USA Gymnastics Board, said in a statement.

 Golz thanked Perry “for her leadership under very difficult circumstances.”